CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

 1. You can also add the policies such as NAT, Decryption, and Qos to the existing policies.

-# Summary
-In this task you have explored about the various management capabilities such as the Object tab, Network tab, Device tab, and security policies.

 # Task 6: Explore the various options in Monitor tab